Ixox/lwcloneu2/readme.txt

 MEGA2560 / Xavier Hosxe note :
 ===================
-My goal for this fork is to add the following feature that i need for my pincab :
+My goal for this fork is to add the following features that i need for my pincab :
 .
 A working MPU6050 driver (Accelerometer)
 .
-Possibility to turn down power after a delay (to avoid toys to burn).
+Possibility to turn down power after a delay on led output (to avoid solenoid toys to burn).
-  This is possible on 4 pins (6,7,8) using real PWM for high frequency (30Khz).
-(Software PWM made lots of noise with the soleoid).
 .
-Builtin led indicator (MPU6050 problem + health blink)
+Use Real PWM (Timer 4) on 3 pins (6,7,8)  for high frequency (30Khz).
+Allow noise free PWM on solenoid and also to specify lower voltage to kick off the move.
 .
 Add a silence input pin to disable noisy toys.
-Toogle : presse once for silence and agin to noise back (KEY_MUTE_TOYS)
+Toogle : press to toggle silence mode (define KEY_MUTE_TOYS to the key you want)
+.
+Builtin led indicator (MPU6050 problem + health blink)

 LWCloneU2
 =========